B12 Protocol

 Vitamin B12 can only be used by the cells for its methylation needs when it becomes activated.
 And that activation requires a few dominos to fall first.

 The second domino is activation of vitamin B2.
 And just as vitamin B12 needs activation, so does vitamin B2.
 This is where having optimized thyroid function comes into play – it is involved (along with molybdenum) in the activation of vitamin B2.
-Learn more about how to activate vitamin B2 using Step 2 of the B12 Protocol.
+Learn more about how to activate vitamin B2 using Step 2 of the B12 Protocol, which focuses on dialing in dosages of Molybdenum Oil and riboflavin (contained in Protocol Support).

 The third domino is an optimized MTHFR enzyme.
 When vitamin B2 status is adequate, by making sure you are eating enough foods that contain it (such as meat and eggs) and/or supplementing, and that vitamin B2 is being activated, it will keep MTHFR running nicely (yes, even if you have the “dreaded” genetic variants that people used to get worked up about!).
 When MTHFR is running smoothly, it allows vitamin B12 to do its job as long as sufficient folate is provided.
-This process is covered by Step 3 of the B12 Protocol.
+This process is covered by Step 3 of the B12 Protocol, which is achieved using reduced folate (contained in Protocol Support) and Activated B12 Oil.

 The lab tests mentioned here can be ordered using the links provided on our lab testing page.